 Teachers who create classes have full control of class settings: They can send messages, manage participant lists, and change the class name or class code.
 Now, they can also add class owners who manage a class with the same controls that they have.

 To be promoted to class owner, teachers need to first join the class with their full Remind accounts.
-Class owners can add up to 19 other owners to a class, but owners can only remove themselves.
-Once they’re added, all class owners assume equal responsibility for a class.
+Class owners can add others, but owners can only remove themselves.
+Once they’re added, all class owners assume equal responsibility for a class..
 For this reason, we encourage teachers to reach out to potential class owners before adding them to a class.
 As always, communication is key.We hope this update makes it easier for educators to work together to bridge the gap between school and home.
 Remind is already easy to use, and this will make it even easier.
 Multi-owner classes are going to be awesome, and I can’t wait to hear what you all think.